commercialhaskell/stack/doc/build_overview.md

 <div class="hidden-warning"><a href="https://docs.haskellstack.org/"><img src="https://rawgit.com/commercialhaskell/stack/master/doc/img/hidden-warning.svg"></a></div>

-# Build Overview
+# Build overview

+!!! warning

-__NOTE__ This document should *not be considered accurate* until this note is removed.
+    This document should not be considered accurate until this warning is removed.

     This is a work-in-progress document covering the build process used by Stack.
-It was started following the Pantry rewrite work in Stack (likely to land as Stack 2.0), and contains some significant changes/simplifications from how things used to work.
+It was started following the Pantry rewrite work in Stack 2.1.1, and contains some significant changes/simplifications from how things used to work.
 This document will likely not fully be reflected in the behavior of Stack itself until late in the Stack 2.0 development cycle.

 ## Terminology